qkcire/100daycodechallenge/README.md

 # 100 day_code_challenge
-Write 1 tool, using any language, for the next 100 days.
+Write a useful tool, in any language, for the next 100 days.